How To Get Rich On A Minimum Wage Salary is a topic that most people think is impossible.

 And they lived happily ever after.

-If you do have a budget question and email me please send me all relevant data for me to answer your questions.
+If you have a budget question and email me, please send me all relevant data to answer your questions.